 This text is from a book called Great Letters of History.
 And you can learn a lot about the Regent from The Prince of Pleasure and His Regency, by JB Priestly – who himself was a sort of bear too.

-[Bafflingly, bears, if you only look on the Bright-Box-Thing for the words ‘Prince of Pleasure’ you find lots of books where the gentlemen seem to have … errrr … mislaid their shirts.
+Bafflingly, bears, if you search on the Inter-Webs for the words ‘Prince of Pleasure’ you will find lots of books where the gentlemen seem to have … errrr … mislaid their shirts.
 And sometimes the gentlemen, who are not plump at all, seem to be mislaying other clothes all over the place.
-Just so you know.]
+Just so you know.

 You are in the web den of Mawson Bear, Ponderer of Baffling Things (between naps). and Writer-Bear of It’s A Bright World To Feel Lost In .